bananasmoothii/LimoControlCenter/README.md

 1. Set up the Redis database

-2. Use `gradlew webAndServerJar` to build the jar file
+2. Use `gradlew webAndServerJar` to build the jar file (in the `KotlinServer` directory)

    Note: on windows, use `./gradlew.bat webAndServerJar`

-3. Run the jar file once to create the configuration file and edit it to set the redis server address (and password if necessary)
+3. Run the jar file (located in `KotlinServer/build/libs`) once to create the configuration file and edit it to set the redis server address and password if necessary

 4. Run the jar file again to start the server

+You can also use `gradlew runEverything` to start the server directly from the command line instead of using the jar file.

 ## VueJs GUI (vue-gui)